rachow/grabcab/README.md

 # Grabcab.co

-This project is an ongoing attempt to demonstrate the technology behind ride hailing apps in the likes of Uber and Bolt but with a small twist.
+This project is an ongoing attempt to demonstrate the technology behind ride hailing apps in the likes of Uber and Bolt but with a twist.

 1. Driver Signups (Documents, Licensing, PCO Authorizations, Country/Region/Town Restrictions)
 2. Dispatch Integrations (Connect to Worldwide suppliers of Cab Operators)